Arnold Monto

 Arnold Monto (born March 22, 1933) is an American physician and epidemiologist.
-At the University of Michigan School of Public Health, Monto is the Thomas Francis, Jr. Collegiate Professor Emeritus of Public Health, professor emeritus of both epidemiology and global public health, and co-director of the Michigan Center for Respiratory Virus Research & Response.
-His research focuses on the occurrence, prevention, and treatment of viral respiratory infections in industrialized and developing countries' populations.
+At the University of Michigan School of Public Health, Monto is the Thomas Francis, Jr. Collegiate Professor Emeritus of Public Health, a professor emeritus of both epidemiology and global public health, and a co-director of the Michigan Center for Respiratory Virus Research & Response.
+His research focuses on the occurrence, prevention, and treatment of viral respiratory tract infections in industrialized and developing countries' populations.

 Education

 Born in Brooklyn, New York City, Monto graduated from Erasmus Hall High School.
-He received a B.A. in zoology from Cornell University in 1954 and earned his M.D. from Cornell University Medical College, now Weill Cornell Medicine, in 1958.
-From 1958 to 1960, he completed his internship and residency in medicine at the Vanderbilt University Medical Center.
-From 1960 to 1962, he was a USPHS Post-Doctoral Fellow in Infectious Diseases at Stanford University Medical Center.
+He received a BA in zoology from Cornell University in 1954 and earned his MD from Cornell University Medical College, now Weill Cornell Medicine, in 1958.
+From 1958 to 1960, he did his residency training in internal medicine at Vanderbilt University Medical Center.
+From 1960 to 1962, he completed a United States Public Health Service fellowship in infectious diseases at Stanford University Medical Center.